$100 Minimum Order

-Polycom is a leading telephone company and has done an excellent job integrating telephone headset usage into their standard Polycom telephones and Polycom IP phones.
+Polycom (Now Poly) is a leading telephone company and has done an excellent job integrating telephone headset usage into their standard Polycom telephones and Polycom IP phones.
 Numerous headsets are compatible with Polycom telephones, but finding the correct amplifier or direct connect cable is the key to getting a headset to work properly with your Polycom phone.

 The following guide will explain the compatible equipment you need, including many pictures to simplify the process of finding a Polycom headset for your application.